 Dentists place sealants to protect your teeth from disease-causing bacteria.
 Your back teeth have deep grooves that help you grind up food when you chew.
 Food and bacteria can become trapped in these grooves, leading to tooth decay (cavities) over time.
 Sealants coat these areas so bacteria can’t reach them.

 Children and teenagers are popular candidates for dental sealants.
 But adults without decay or dental fillings in their molars can also benefit from this treatment.
 In general, anyone who’s prone to tooth decay on their back teeth should consider sealants.

 Typically, children should get sealants on their permanent molars and premolars as soon as these teeth come in.
-In this way, the dental sealants can protect the teeth through the cavity-prone years of ages 6 to 14.
+This way, the dental sealants can protect their teeth through the cavity-prone years (ages 6 through 14).

-In some cases, dental sealants may also be appropriate for baby teeth, such as when a child's baby teeth have deep depressions and grooves.
-Because baby teeth play such an important role in holding the correct spacing for permanent teeth, it is important to keep these teeth healthy so they are not lost too early.
+In some cases, dental sealants may also be appropriate for primary (baby) teeth.
+For example, if your child has baby teeth with deep depressions and grooves, sealants can protect these areas.
+Because baby teeth play such an important role in holding space for adult (permanent) teeth, it’s important to keep these teeth healthy so they’re not lost too early.